In the Media

 STUDIO CITY (KCAL9) — Do you suffer from Glaucoma?
 If so, Dr. David Richardson could have the cure. | April 20, 2011 12:17 PM | Link

 Online Presence – Websites

 Official Book Website of “So, You’ve Got A Cataract?” a patient-centered book about cataracts and cataract surgery written by Dr. David Richardson and published by CreateSpace Independent Publishing Platform.

 This site is focused on glaucoma, glaucoma treatments and Canaloplasty.
 Dr. David Richardson provides information about glaucoma treatment options, studies and researches related to glaucoma.

-This is where Dr. David Richardson provides valuable information about cataracts, cataract surgeries, intraocular lenses and some topics about glaucoma.
+This is where Dr. David Richardson provides valuable information about cataracts, cataract surgeries, intraocular lenses and other eye diseases.